 Key Takeaways

-Staying in compliance with each country’s laws and regulations is critical for several reasons.
-Non-compliance can lead to severe legal repercussions for your company, including hefty fines, legal actions, adverse effects on employee culture and trust, and even reputational damage to your company’s good name and brand.
-Effective global HR compliance starts with knowing which laws apply.
-While every country is different, here are some common areas your HR team should be familiar with:
+Maintaining global HR compliance with each country’s laws and regulations is critical for several reasons.
+Non-compliance can lead to severe legal repercussions for your company, including hefty fines, legal actions, adverse effects on employee culture and trust, and reputational damage.
+While every country is different, here are some common laws that your HR team should be familiar with:

 General Data Protection Regulation (GDPR)